pocc/tshark.dev/content/capture/dumpcap.md

 ## About

 Dumpcap is the part of the wireshark suite that captures packets.
-Unlike Wireshark and tshark, dumpcap cannot see non-physical interfaces like extcap interfaces.
-All of the flags that dumpcap has, tshark also has as tshark has a superset of features of dumpcap.
-Not only that, but tshark calls dumpcap for capture functionality.
+Unlike Wireshark and tshark, dumpcap cannot see non-physical interfaces like [extcap interfaces](/capture/sources/extcap_interfaces). tshark has most of the same flags that dumpcap has because tshark calls dumpcap for much of its capture functionality.

 Under high loads, there is [some evidence](https://www.networkcomputing.com/networking/wireshark-packet-capture-tshark-vs-dumpcap) that tshark drops more packets than dumpcap; however, these results are taken from a single machine (i.e. n=1).

-For normal traffic loads, the choice of using tshark vs dumpcap should be whether you need to use tshark flags.
+For normal traffic loads, the choice of using tshark vs dumpcap should depend on which flags you want to use.

+## Flags Unique to Dumpcap

+There are a couple of dumpcap (not tshark) flags that can be used to limit resource usage.

+* <u>**-N NUM**</u>: Max number of packets buffered within dumpcap
+* <u>**-C NUM**</u>: Max number of bytes used for buffering packets within dumpcap
+* <u>**-t**</u>: use a separate thread per interface

 ## Finding The Generated Temporary File